None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 How much vaccine has been shipped to the state so far?
 How much is sitting in NC warehouses or otherwise waiting to be distributed to medical providers?

 Each week, the federal government allocates doses of the Pfizer and Moderna vaccines to be shipped to North Carolina.
 A portion of the allocation is designated for the CVS/Walgreens distribution to long-term care facilities, a process managed by the federal government.
-The following table shows the weekly allocation:
+The following table shows the weekly allocation through the week of May 10.

 |Week||Pfizer doses||Moderna doses||Johnson and Johnson doses||Allocation of Moderna doses|